-- a.
-An application for enrollment must be submitted by the student's parents/guardians. - b.
-A student application for enrollment must be submitted by new students entering sixth through twelfth grades. - c.
-Participation in the admissions interview for new students is required. - d.
+a.
+An application for enrollment must be submitted by the student's parents/guardians.

+b.
+A student application for enrollment must be submitted by new students entering sixth through twelfth grades.
+This is included in the online application started by parents.

+c.
+Participation in the admissions interview for new students is required.

+d.
 All other general admissions procedures must be followed, where applicable.